achowd53/AmazonPriceTracker/README.md

 ## CDK Setup

+1) CD cdk/
+2) Setup TypeScript and AWS-CDK-Lib
-1) Get AWS Accounts Information And Store In lib/config/constants.ts
+3) Get AWS Accounts Information And Store In lib/config/constants.ts
-2) Set AWS SES Verified Email in lib/lambda_handlers/sendScheduledMessages.py
+4) Set AWS SES Verified Email in lib/lambda_handlers/sendScheduledMessages.py
-3) Setup AWS Credentials For Accounts To Use AWS Cli
+5) Setup AWS Credentials For Accounts To Use AWS Cli
-4) Run `cdk bootstrap`
+6) Run `cdk bootstrap`

 This is a blank project for CDK development with TypeScript.